Find Trade Colleges

 • Apparatus Operator

-In 2016, there was an estimated number of 327,300 jobs in the United States for Municipal Firefighter.
+There were about 327,300 jobs for Municipal Firefighter in 2016 (in the United States).
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,600 new jobs for Municipal Firefighter by 2026.
-Due to new job openings and attrition, there will be an average of 24,300 job openings in this field each year.
+There will be an estimated 24,300 positions for Municipal Firefighter per year.

 undefined